okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/index.md

 ## Overview

-Okta's embedded solutions allow you to fully customize your user's authentication journeys with full support for theming, branding and, depending your solution, complete control of the user experience.
-This guide covers customizations for one particular journey, self-service password recovery, where an authenticator is used to verify the user before they can reset their password.
+Okta's embedded solutions allow you to customize your authentication use cases with full support for theming, branding, and extensive ways to control the user experience.
+This guide covers customizations for one particular use case, self-service password recovery, where an email authenticator is used to verify the user before they can reset their password.

 ### Two different user experiences using email

-When the email authenticator is used with password recovery, there is out of the box support for two different types of user experiences: using the magic link or one-time password (OTP).
-With the magic link, the user initiates the password recovery in your app, clicks on the magic link in their email, and completes the password reset using an Okta hosted site.
-With OTP, the user intiates the password recovery in your app, copies the OTP from their email to your app, and completes the password reset in your app.
+When you configure an email authenticator with password recovery, there is out-of-the-box support for two different types of user experiences: click a magic link or copy a one-time password (OTP).
+With the magic link experience, the user initiates the password recovery in your app, clicks on the magic link in their email, and completes the password reset using an Okta-hosted site.
+With OTP, the user initiates the password recovery in your app, copies the OTP from their email to your app, and completes the password reset in your app.
 The following diagram illustrates these two experiences:

 <div class="common-image-format">